-As we can see, while both of these foods have very low glycemic index values, the glycemic index of American cheese is higher when compared to cheddar.
+As we can see, while both of these foods have very low glycemic index values, the glycemic index of American cheese is higher compared to that of cheddar.

-The required range for the pH values of process American cheese is 5.3 to 5.8, making American cheese acidic (5).
+The required range for the pH values of processed American cheese is 5.3 to 5.8, making American cheese acidic (5).

-Traditional cheddar has a pH of around 4.9 but nowadays there are cheddars present with a pH up to 5.3 (1).
+Traditional cheddar has a pH of around 4.9, but nowadays, there are cheddars present with a pH of up to 5.3 (1).

 Most cheddar cheese is slightly more acidic than American cheese.

-An alternative way of measuring acidity is the potential renal acid load of foods.
+An alternative way of measuring the acidity of foods is the potential renal acid load.
 The PRAL value demonstrates the ability of the food to break down to acids or bases inside the organism.

 Weight Loss & Diets

-Between these two foods, American cheese is the better option for a low calorie and a low fats diet.
-At the same time, cheddar is the preferred choice for low carb and low glycemic index diets.
+Between these two foods, American cheese is the better option for low-calorie and low-fat diets.
+At the same time, cheddar is the preferred choice for low-carb and low-glycemic-index diets.

 Cheese is often avoided on weight loss diets due to its high fat content.
-However, some studies have found cheese consumption to not promote weight gain, furthermore, to potentially reduce body fat and augment muscle mass (7).
+However, some studies have found cheese consumption not to promote weight gain but potentially reduce body fat and augment muscle mass (7).

 Low intake of both fresh and processed cheese has demonstrated a higher prevalence of excess weight compared to higher consumption of cheese, showing an inverse association between cheese consumption and excess weight (8).

-While cheddar can be consumed in moderation on Mediterranean and some forms of paleo diets, both diets exclude processed products, such as American cheese.
+While cheddar can be consumed in moderation during the Mediterranean and some forms of Paleo diets, both diets exclude processed products, such as American cheese.

 Despite the negative attention cheese gets due to its high saturated fat and calorie content, both cheddar and American cheese can have positive effects on health.

-Some studies have found an inverse association between cheese consumption and type 2 diabetes mellitus risk, while others find no associations between the two (13).
+Some studies have found an inverse association between cheese consumption and type 2 diabetes mellitus risk, while others find no association between the two (14).

-Intake of fermented dairy products, such as cheese, has also been found to significantly decrease bladder and esophageal cancer risk (15).
+Intake of fermented dairy products, such as cheese, has been found to decrease bladder and esophageal cancer risk significantly (16).

 Downsides and Risks

-While cheese consumption can have a protective effect against some forms of cancers, both American cheese and cheddar have been associated with an increased risk of breast cancer (16).
+While cheese consumption can have a protective effect against some forms of cancer, both American cheese and cheddar have been associated with an increased risk of breast cancer (17).

 - USDA Commodity Requirements Document